Albert Herbert

-Albert Herbert (10 September 1925, Bow in the East End of London – 10 May 2008) was a British abstract and religious artist, painter and etcher.
+Albert Herbert (10 September 1925, Bow in London – 10 May 2008) was a British abstract and religious artist, painter and etcher.

 Education

 He went to West Ham secondary school and then worked in the News Chronicle picture library, taking evening classes at Saint Martin's School of Art.

 War service

-He was called up in 1943, became an infantryman and took part in the Normandy landings in 1944 where he witnessed his comrades being picked off by German snipers in the Normandy bocage.
+He was called up during the Second World War in 1943, became an infantryman and took part in the Normandy landings in 1944 where he witnessed his comrades being picked off by German snipers in the Normandy bocage.
 His regiment had lost three-quarters of its men to death and injury by 1945 when it crossed the Rhine.
 An old schoolfriend, Bryan Forbes, then a member of the "Stars in Battledress" forces entertainment troupe, picked him as a stage designer.
 This was the start of his artistic career.
 He was demobbed in 1947.
 In 1984 Thames Television made a film, Albert Herbert's War, about his wartime experiences.